batra-mlp-lab/WAY/README.md

 For testing use `lingUnet/run_scripts/eval.sh`
 For training use `lingUnet/run_scripts/base.sh`

-Before running these scripts you will need to change the `BASEDIR`, `SAVEDIR`, `DATADIR` paths in both of the scripts.
+Before running these scripts you will need to change the `BASEDIR` path to the location of this repo.

 Additionally use these files to change the parameters of the model which are set to default values in `lingUnet/cfg.py`